 Note: This utility is supported by all versions of Microsoft Windows.

 The installation RMD CF card must come preformatted and bootable from Nortel.
-Consumer CF cards are not bootable by default and must be made bootable as outlined in Procedure 3 on page 33.
+Consumer CF cards are not bootable by default and must be made bootable as outlined in Procedure 3.

 Procedure 3 Making the RMD bootable